ReflectCxx/clang-mirror/README.md

 **⚠️ Early Development – Bootstrapping Phase**

 clang-mirror is actively being built and is not yet ready for general use.
-In the meantime, users can check out [Reflection Template Library (RTL)](https://github.com/ReflectCxx/ReflectionTemplateLibrary-CPP) to explore the underlying runtime reflection system that clang-mirror is designed to support.
+In the meantime, you can check out [Reflection Template Library (RTL)](https://github.com/ReflectCxx/ReflectionTemplateLibrary-CPP) to explore the underlying runtime reflection system that clang-mirror is designed to support.